-For eight years Mr. Mintz taught mathematics and computer science at the undergraduate and graduate levels.
-He then shifted careers, and traded for twenty-five years, primarily on the Amex and the CBOE, where his firm carved out a large share of the burgeoning options market.
+For eight years, Mr. Mintz taught mathematics and computer science at the undergraduate and graduate levels.
+Following this, he shifted careers and traded for twenty-five years, primarily on the American Stock Exchange (Amex) and the Chicago Board Options Exchange (CBOE), where his firm carved out a large share of the burgeoning options market.

-When Mr. Mintz graduated MIT , the listed options market had not yet begun.
-However, while at MIT, he absorbed a strong background and useful skills for what would later develop on the trading floors.
+When Mr. Mintz graduated MIT, the listed options market had not yet begun.
+While at MIT, he absorbed a strong background and useful skills for what would later develop on the trading floors.
 He also crossed paths with seminal figures in the field of finance, and after he became a practitioner, Mr. Mintz was the beneficiary of insights and advice from personal communications with several of them, including Robert Merton, Myron Scholes, and Fischer Black.

 On the floor in the early days, Daniel had to develop for himself many of the techniques that later became standard in the industry.
 He was a very early user of computers in options trading and wrote the software himself for what were slow, primitive machines that required facility with operating systems and compilers.